PanelAlpha Documentation

 • cPanel DNSOnly

 Depending on the selected server type, you will have to provide additional details to successfully connect.
-For illustrations purposes we used Cloudflare server type, where only API Token is required.
+For illustration purposes, Bunny.net uses only an API Key.
 For more details on every server type, please refer to its dedicated documentation page.

 # Server synchronization

-The DNS Server synchronization enables the importation of current email domains into PanelAlpha.
+The DNS Server synchronization enables importing DNS zones into PanelAlpha.
 Please keep in mind that you can import DNS zones only for existing services with corresponding domains.
 Importing a DNS zone is not possible if a domain has not yet been created under a service.

 # DNS zones